Routing Quick Reference

 This mapping from value type to specification type is the responsibility of the ExpandableRoutes protocol, which is extended on Map, Set, and Vector.

-ExpandableRoutes is only needed when Pedestal is provided with routes but doesn’t know what format they are in.
-It is also perfectly valid to build the routes explicitly, by directly calling table-routes, and then building your own routing interceptor.
+ExpandableRoutes is only needed when Pedestal is provided with routes as data (a Set, Vector, or Map) It is also perfectly valid to build the routes explicitly, by directly calling table-routes.

 It’s not impossible that your application has specific needs that can’t be met by any of the built-in formats and, as is often the case in Pedestal.
 To support a new syntax, come up with a syntax that resolves to new record type that implements the ExpandableRoutes protocol.